 These days the site has been converted into a museum to illustrate the horrors that once occurred here.
 Within you’ll find extensive exhibits and photographs of the time, including some of the equipment used by the Japanese.

 At the centre of the square stands a Roman cylinder topped with statues of heroes of that time.
-Along with the square, there’s also an adjoining street which runs parallel to the Songhua river-bank.
+Along with the square, there’s also an adjoining street that runs parallel to the Songhua riverbank.
 A walk along which provides the best opportunity to see not only the river itself but also Sun Island in all its glory.

 Nearby you’ll also find one of Harbin’s biggest attractions, the Flood Control Memorial.
 Although the latter attraction won’t be functioning during the winter months, the deficit is filled as the entire street is brightened up with never-ending lines of public built snowmen.
-Its also the best opportunity to see the expanse of the frozen river as well as being able to set foot on it.
-Along with a number of frozen lake related activities such as ice slides and ice-skating.
+It’s also the best opportunity to see the expanse of the frozen river as well as being able to set foot on it.
+Along with many frozen lake-related activities such as ice slides and ice-skating.

 8. Zhaolin Park